Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 One Historic Away Goal

-But in 2015, Comoros had one of its busier years as the nation had a new goalkeeper.
-Abdou sought another Marseille-born player, and this time it was for a goalkeeper.
-That goalkeeper was Salim Ben Boina, and his experience included regional football for Gardanne in France's lower leagues.
+Comoros had one of its busier years as the nation had a new goalkeeper in Salim Ben Boina, and his experience included regional football for Gardanne in France's lower leagues.
 Usually playing in a 3,000-seat stadium, Ben Boina started at 35,000-seat Stade du 4-Août in Ouagadougou, Burkina Faso.

 That match was the first of six qualifiers for Comoros to reach the 2017 Africa Cup of Nations.
-Ben Boina had a decent game, and for an hour, Comoros held Burkina Faso at bay.
+Ben Boina had a decent game, and Comoros held Burkina Faso at bay for an hour.
 That was until a 61st-minute goal broke the scoreless deadlock.
 Comoros gained respect, but not the victory.

 That scoreless drought continued into its FIFA World Cup qualifiers against Lesotho, with the first leg finished scoreless.
 Another early exit seemed likely when Lesotho Tšepo Seturumane scored 19 minutes into the second leg.
 The landlocked nation was looking to continue its recent upward trend until the elder M'Changama made amend.
 His 71st-minute goal determined the outcome as the away goal sent Comoros into dreamland.

 Ranked 187th in July 2015, Comoros was the lowest-ranked African nation to advance to the second round.
-The nation's reward was a two-legged match against Ghana, who had played at the previous three World Cups.
-Thanks to Ben Boina and defending, Comoros scalped a shock scoreless draw.
+The nation's reward was a two-legged match against Ghana.
+With Ben Boina and excellent defending, Comoros scalped a scoreless shock d aw.
 Though it lost four days later in the second leg, Comoros had achieved something significant.
-Abdou laid a foundation, but more was to come.
+Abdou laid a foundation.

-Mohamed M'Changama's goal in Maseru was remarkable, but the next goal Comoros scored sent shockwaves across Africa.
-The individual who scored the goal established a respective club career that included a stint in France's Ligue One with Le Havre.
+Mohamed M'Changama's goal in Maseru was remarkable, but Comoros's next goal sent shockwaves across Africa.
+This individual established a respective club career that included a stint in France's Ligue One.